ucsd-tbp/tapbampoints-api/README.md

 *Still a work in progress!
-Working on documentation, JWT authentication, permission groups, tests, and eventually some front-end framework.*
+Working on documentation, tests, and eventually some front-end framework.*

 ### Overview